 - No other paid employment or major academic award may be accepted by the successful candidate during the term that the Fellowship is held unless approved by the university.

 How to apply

 A complete application will include the following:

 - A full Statement of the proposed research program, including its expected impact, in non-technical terms (1 page maximum).

 - A Personal Statement to be written by the applicant (2 page maximum).
 The statement should summarize the proposed research project, highlight prior achievements, and include a brief summary of your rationale for selecting the supervisor with whom you wish to work.
 Also explain what impact receiving the H.G.
 Thode Postdoctoral Fellowship would have on your ability to complete this phase of your research career.

-- Two confidential letters of support sent directly by the authors to the supporting department’s graduate administrator.
+- Two confidential letters of support (signed and on letterdhead) sent directly by the authors to The School of Graduate Studies (firstname.lastname@example.org).
 References must be provided by:

-- The proposed research supervisor(s) – This letter must also include a statement that the supervisor will pay for the applicant’s benefits if he or she wins the award.
+- The proposed research supervisor(s) – This letter must also include a statement that the supervisor will pay for the applicant’s benefits if they win the award.

 - PhD supervisor (or most recent postdoctoral fellowship supervisor).